SharePoint/sp-dev-docs/docs/general-development/get-started-with-workflows-in-sharepoint.md

 ---

-# Get started with workflows in SharePoint 2013
+# Get started with workflows in SharePoint
-Learn about the newly engineered Workflow Manager Client 1.0, which provides the infrastructure for workflows in SharePoint 2013, and how SharePoint workflows are integrated with the new model for SharePoint Add-ins.
+Learn about the newly engineered Workflow Manager Client 1.0, which provides the infrastructure for workflows in SharePoint, and how SharePoint workflows are integrated with the new model for SharePoint Add-ins.
 > **Important:**
-> For instructions on setting up and configuring SharePoint Server 2013 and Microsoft Azure, see  [Set up and configure SharePoint 2013 Workflow Manager](set-up-and-configure-sharepoint-workflow-manager.md).
+> For instructions on setting up and configuring SharePoint and Microsoft Azure, see  [Set up and configure SharePoint Workflow Manager](set-up-and-configure-sharepoint-workflow-manager.md).

-## Overview of workflows in SharePoint 2013
+## Overview of workflows in SharePoint
 <a name="overview"> </a>

-Workflows in SharePoint 2013 allow you to model and automate business processes.
+Workflows in SharePoint allow you to model and automate business processes.
 These business processes can be as simple as a document approval process with a single approver (shown in Figure 1), as complex as customer-facing product catalog using web service calls and database support, or as formidable as virtually any structured business process, full of conditions, loops, user inputs, tasks, and custom actions.